vercel/next.js/docs/api-reference/next/server.md

 ### Accessing environment variables

-`process.env` can be used to access [environment variables](docs/basic-features/environment-variables.md) from Middleware.
-However, these are evaluated at build time so only environment variables _actually_ used will be included.
+`process.env` can be used to access [Environment Variables](docs/basic-features/environment-variables.md) from Middleware.
+These are evaluated at build time, so only environment variables _actually_ used will be included.

 Any variables in `process.env` must be accessed directly, and **cannot** be destructured: